Rheumatology Clinical Care

 - Alfredo Rivadeneira, MD, Associate Professor of Medicine

-- Saira Z. Sheikh, MD, Assistant Professor of Medicine
+- Saira Z. Sheikh, MD, Distinguished Professor of Medicine

 - Grace Smoak, FNP-C, Nurse Practitioner

 - Ellen Amanda Snyder, MD, Assistant Professor of Medicine